When a tenant or landlord breaches the Residential Tenancies Act 1986 (the Act), it is important to understand what you can do to put it right.

 Carpets must be professionally cleaned at the end of the tenancy. |

-A tenant only has to leave the premises in a reasonably clean and tidy condition.
+A tenant should leave the premises in a reasonably clean and tidy condition and remove or arrange for the rubbish to be removed.
 Tenants do not have to have the carpets professionally cleaned. |

 Tenants must replace stove elements, fuses and tap washers as they wear out. |